 Princeton grants advanced placement for some college-level studies completed prior to matriculation.
 For information, see the advanced placement section of this catalog.

 Application Procedures.
-Students may apply for admission to Princeton either through single-choice early action or through regular decision.
-Students seeking entrance to Princeton in the fall of 2017 must submit the Common Application or the Universal College Application.
-Each also has a required writing supplement.
+Students may apply for first-year admission to Princeton either through single-choice early action or through regular decision.
+Students seeking entrance to Princeton in the fall of 2018 must submit the Common Application, the Coalition Application, or the Universal College Application, plus a required writing supplement.
 Detailed application instructions are available at the Admission Office website.
 Inquiries about admission can be made via e-mail, by phone at (609) 258-3060, or by mail to Office of Admission, Princeton University, Box 430, Princeton, New Jersey 08542-0430.
 The application deadline for single-choice early action is November 1.
 For regular decision, the deadline is January 1.
 We encourage regular decision applicants to submit their portion of the application by December 15, if possible.

-Additional information concerning admission procedures, application fees, alumni interviews, standardized testing requirements, notification date, and deferred enrollment may be found in the Admission Viewbook.
+Additional information concerning admission procedures, application fees, alumni interviews, standardized testing requirements, and notification date, may be found in the Admission Viewbook.
 Copies are available on request from the Admission Office, Princeton University, Box 430, Princeton, New Jersey 08542-0430, or online.

 Undergraduate Financial Aid

 Princeton’s groundbreaking financial aid program has replaced loans with grants — which do not have to be repaid — for all students who qualify for aid.
-Visit the Admission and Aid website, or contact the Office of Undergraduate Financial Aid by mail: Box 591, Princeton University, Princeton, New Jersey 08542-0591; phone: (609) 258-3330; or e-mail email@example.com.
+Visit the Admission and Aid website, or contact the Office of Undergraduate Financial Aid by mail: Box 591, Princeton University, Princeton, New Jersey 08542-0591; phone: (609) 258-3330; or e-mail at firstname.lastname@example.org.

 Princeton's need-based financial aid program reflects the University's core value of equality of opportunity.
 Each student's need is determined individually based on family resources and is met in full with grants and a campus job.
 Loans are not included in a student's initial aid package, but may be available for expenses outside the basic budget, or to cover an earnings shortfall.
 Princeton does not offer academic or athletic scholarships.